Cindy La Ferle on November 9th, 2013

 But if we’re not mindful, Yager warns, our closest relationships can wilt or wither from neglect.
 (Even family ties loosen and unravel when we do little more than take them for granted.)
 In other words, your best friends shouldn’t have to remind you that birthday cards, get-well notes, phone updates, souvenirs, and other tokens of affection or appreciation are fuel to the bonfire of enduring friendship.

-On the other hand, as Yager and other experts point out, sometimes it’s necessary to weed out friends who make us feel used, bullied, or invalidated.
+On the other hand, as Yager and other experts point out, sometimes it’s necessary to weed out other types of toxic friends who make us feel used, bullied, or invalidated.

 “When I pay attention to my feelings, I know when people are draining my energy,” said Cindy Hampel, a Royal Oak resident and author of It’s Not Personal: Lessons I’ve Learned from Dealing with Difficult People (Orange Sun Press; $14.95).
 “If someone consistently tries to make me feel guilty or afraid, then I’ll just seek out other people who treat me more reasonably.”